 - Prefer oldest or newest page in the case of duplicate titles.

 - Queries the database directly for improved performance.

-- This uses regex, so if it's used on a site with many pages, this will have a significant performance impact!
+- This module uses regex, so if it's used on a site with many pages, it will have a significant performance impact!
 Make sure to cache the results.

 - Since it's regex, it can never detect all edges cases with heavily nested HTML elements.
 Don't use this on a field with lots of custom HTML structures.

 This module is available in the modules directory here.
 You can download it through the backend using the classname

 TextformatterPageTitleLinks.
 You can also manually clone or download the repository into your